 The Syro-Malabar Community in Derby

-A Short history of the Syro-Malabar Church
+A short history of the Syro-Malabar Church

-According to the tradition, St. Thomas came by sea and landed at Kodungalloor, the capital of the then Chera Empire in Kerala in the year 52 A.D.
-Tradition says St. Thomas founded seven churches, they are in Cranganore, Quilon, Chayal, Kokkamangalam, Niranam, Paravur, and Palayur.
-From there he went to Coromandel and suffered martyrdom near the Little Mount in Thamilnadu.
+Saint Thomas, one of the Apostles of Christ, after receiving the Holy Spirit at Pentecost, set about the mission of spreading the gospel of Jesus Christ to the whole world.
+A review of the life of Saint Thomas illustrates how he fulfilled this great mission in India.
+According to the tradition, Saint Thomas came by sea and landed at Kodungalloor, the capital of the Chera Empire in Kerala in AD 52.
+Tradition says that Saint Thomas founded churches in seven locations, namely at Cranganore, Quilon, Chayal, Kokkamangalam, Niranam, Paravur, and Palayur.
+From there he went to Coromandel, and suffered martyrdom near the Little Mount in Tamil Nadu.
 His body was brought to the town of Mylapore and was buried in a holy shrine.

-According to the Ramban song St. Thomas converted 17,550 people.
-He ordained priests and consecrated Bishops.
-The Apostle consecrated Kepa, a native, as Bishop of Kodungalloor and the head of St.Thomas Christians, and Paul, as the Bishop of Mylapore.
+According to the Ramban song, Saint Thomas converted seventeen thousand five hundred and fifty people.
+He ordained priests and consecrated bishops.
+The Apostle consecrated a native man called Kepa as bishop of Kodungalloor and head of the Saint-Thomas Christians and another man called Paul as the bishop of Mylapore.
 It is worth mentioning that the Apostle gave his followers a way of worship suited to their clime, culture and customs.

-On 20 May 1887, Pope Leo XIII of illustrious memory by the bull Quod Jampridem reorganized the St.Thomas Christians under two vicariates of Trichur and Kottayam.
-On 28 July 1896 by the bull Quae rei sacrae, the same Pope reconstituted the two vicariates into three vicariates of Trichur, Ernakulam and Changanachery and appointed natives as bishops.
-These Catholic St. Thomas Christians were then called ‘The Syro-Malabar Church’.
+From the fourth Century, the Church in India began to communicate with the East Syrian Church and soon began to introduce Syrian liturgical books and share Syrian rites.
+Thus the Indian Church became a member of the Syro-Chaldean Patriarchate for practical purposes, although not for doctrinal reasons.
+On the 20th of May, 1887, the Holy Father Pope Leo XIII of illustrious memory, with the bull Quod Iampridem, reorganized the Saint-Thomas Christians under two vicariates, those of Trichur and Kottayam.
+On the 28th of July, 1896, with the bull Quae rei sacrae, the same pope reconstituted the two vicariates into three vicariates of Trichur, Ernakulam and Changanachery, and appointed natives as bishops.
+These Catholic Saint-Thomas Christians were henceforth called ‘the Syro-Malabar Church’.

 The Syro-Malabar community today